Homework Assignment 1#

 Question d#

-Exercise 4: A new Inner Product#
+Exercise 3: A New Inner Product#

-Consider \(\mathbb{R}^n\) with the usual inner product \(\langle \cdot, \cdot \rangle\).
+Consider \(\mathbb{C}^n\) with the usual inner product \(\langle \cdot, \cdot \rangle\).
 Let

-• \(U \in \mathbb{C}^{n \times n}\) be a unitary matrix (meaning \(U^*U=I\)), and let
+• \(U \in \mathbb{C}^{n \times n}\) be a unitary matrix (so, \(U^*U=I\)),

-• \(\Lambda \in \mathbb{R}^{n \times n}\) be a diagonal matrix with strictly positive diagonal element, meaning \(\lambda_i>0\) for \(i=1,\ldots,n\).
+• \(\Lambda \in \mathbb{R}^{n \times n}\) be a diagonal matrix with strictly positive diagonal elements, so \(\lambda_i>0\) for \(i=1,\ldots,n\).

 \[\begin{equation*} B = U\,\Lambda\,U^*. \end{equation*}\]